Epim3dium/collision_simulation/README.md

 note that yellow color means, that the object is sleeping and won't be considered during collision detection

-note: rendering is done using SFML, GUI is done using imgui
+rendering is done using SFML, GUI is done using imgui